-How to Optimize Images for SEO: Step-by-Step Checklist
+How to Optimise Images for SEO: Step-by-Step Checklist

 How-to-Optimize-Images-for-SEO

-If you have an online store or a blog, you may want to start optimizing images for SEO.
+If you have an online store or a blog, you should optimise images for SEO.
 Photos are an excellent way to communicate your brand message and draw in an audience.

 Images are the life of your website.
 Using images in your content makes it look interactive and beautiful.
 They don’t just give context but can also greatly help improve lead conversions.